 - The objectives of this unit are to enable students to understand philosophical assumptions of, and approaches to, qualitative research and engage in related theoretical debates around qualitative research, with particular reference to health.
 Students acquire the theoretical and practical knowledge and skills to enable them to undertake sound qualitative research.
 The topics include an introduction to qualitative research; the role of qualitative research in health and public health; paradigm and interpretive frameworks; approaches to qualitative research; data collection and instrument development; rigour, ethics and sampling in qualitative research; in-depth interviews, participant observation, group discussions and focus groups; qualitative data analysis; qualitative research with minority groups; qualitative evaluation research; writing and publishing qualitative research; and the future and challenges of qualitative research.

-- Typically this unit is assessed in the following ways: (1) essay—ethics and qualitative research; (2) critique of qualitative research article; and (3) qualitative research proposal including qualitative data analysis.
+- Indicative assessments in this unit are as follows: (1) essay—ethics and qualitative research; (2) critique of qualitative research article; and (3) qualitative research proposal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.